dongyenk/HammerWorldEditor-Abryscstle/README.md

 ## Folders Explained

 ###     Hammer World Editor File:
-a .vmf (Valve Map File) file that can only be properly viewed in the Hammer World Editor program
+a .vmf (Valve Map Format) file that can only be properly viewed in the Hammer World Editor program

 ###     Level Dev Images:
 pictures from the level development process